Private Psychology Practice

 Therapy offers time and space to understand how these patterns developed and how they continue to shape your experiences today.

-Together we begin by developing a shared understanding of what is happening for you.
-This often involves exploring how earlier experiences, relationships and ways of coping may have influenced the patterns you find yourself in now.
+Together, we begin by developing a shared understanding of what is happening for you.

 Once we understand these patterns more clearly, therapy focuses on helping you find new ways of responding to them.